infracost/infracost-azure-devops/README.md

     d.
 Select your 'Build pipeline', leave 'Path filter' blank, set 'Trigger' to Automatic, and 'Policy requirement' to Optional (you can also use Required but we don't recommend it).

-2. Enable DevOps Pipelines to post pull request comments
+2. Enable Azure Pipelines to post pull request comments

     a.
 From your Azure DevOps organization, click on your project > Project Settings > Repositories > your repository